cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 {% endhighlight %}
 *Code IV*

 But things are a bit different in the Terraform land.
-Every variable is predicated with the keyword `variable` followed by the variable name and a set of parameters.
+Every variable is preceded with the keyword `variable` followed by the variable name and a set of parameters.
 Terraform’s variables comes in two different flavours; input and output variables.
 An input variable is used to send values into a Terraform while the output variable prints result from Terraform to the stdout.
 Input variables can be sent in a different format; command line, from a file and an environment variable.

 To create an assign data to a variable we will start with the `variable` keyword as seen in Code V.
 {% highlight javascript %}